braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 > value = gr;
 > ````
 >
-> ① selects folder firectory that contains txt data.
+> ① selects the directory that contains the TXT data.
 >
-> ② saves the folder firectory into the `'DIRECTORY'` property of `im`.
+> ② saves the directory into the `'DIRECTORY'` property of `im`.
 >
-> ③ checks that the class of subjects of the group is the same as `'SubjectCON'`.
+> ③ checks that the class of subjects of the group is `SubjectCON`.
 >
 > ④ represents a group of subjects whose class is defined in the property `'SUB_CLASS'`. `'SUB_DICT'` manages the subjects as an indexed dictionary of subjects.
 >